Samallie Kiyingi: Career

 Kiyingi began her career as a banking lawyer at Ashurst LLP, which previously was Blake Dawson Waldron, in Sydney, Australia.
 She then worked as a Senior Associate at Clifford Chance, in London.

 She also worked as a Director and the Head of the Securitization Regulatory Policy and Advisory Group at Deutsche Bank, based in London.
 At the time she was hired by Afreximbank, she was an independent consultant advising corporations and regulators on capital markets.

-At the African Export Import Bank, she serves as the Director of Legal Services and as the corporate General Counsel.
+At the African Export Import Bank, she served as the Director of Legal Services and as the corporate General Counsel.